-For example, in a 1:1 call with a bot, as the user speaks, the bot receives 50 audio frames per second, with each frame containing 20 milliseconds (ms) of audio.
-An application-hosted media bot can perform real-time speech recognition as the audio frames are received, rather than having to wait for a recording after the user has stopped speaking.
+For example, in a 1:1 call with a bot, as the user speaks, the bot receives 50 audio frames per second.
+The bot receives audio frames with each frame of 20 milliseconds (ms) of audio.
+An application-hosted media bot can do real-time speech recognition as the audio frames are received.
+No need to wait for a recording after the user has stopped speaking.
 The bot can also send and receive high-definition-resolution video, including video-based screen sharing content.

 The platform provides a simple socket-like API for the bot to send and receive media.
-It handles the real-time encoding and decoding of audio or video packets using codecs such as SILK and G.722 for audio and H.264 for video.
-The platform also handles all media packet encryption or decryption and packet network transmission automatically.
+It handles the real-time encoding and decoding of audio or video packets.
+It uses codecs such as SILK and G.722 for audio and H.264 for video.
+The platform also handles all media packet encryption or decryption and packet network transmission.
 The bot is only concerned with the actual audio or video content.
-A real-time media bot participates in 1:1 calls as well as meetings with multiple participants.
+A real-time media bot participates in 1:1 calls and meetings with multiple participants.

-When a real-time media bot answers an incoming call or joins a Teams meeting, it must declare what modalities it must support.
+A real-time media bot must declare what modalities it must support.
+The real-time media bot must declare support when it answers an incoming call or joins a Teams meeting.
 For each supported modality, the bot declares whether it can send and receive media, receive only, or send only.
-For example, a bot designed to handle 1:1 Teams calls, requires to both send and receive audio, but only send video as it does not require to receive the video of the caller.
+For example, a bot designed to handle 1:1 Teams calls, requires to both send and receive audio.
+But the bot needs to only send video as it need not receive the video of the caller.
 The set of audio and video modalities established between the bot and the Teams caller or meeting is called the media session.

 Two types of video modalities are supported, main video and video-based screen sharing.
 The main video is used to transport the video from a user's webcam.
-The video-based screen sharing allows a user to share his or her screen as a video stream.
+The video-based screen sharing allows a user to share the screen.
 The platform allows a bot to send and receive both video types.

-When joined to a Teams meeting, a bot can receive multiple main video streams simultaneously up to ten per media session.
-This allows the bot to see more than one participant in the meeting.
+When joined to a Teams meeting, a bot can receive multiple main videos streams simultaneously up to 10 per media session.
+The bot can see more than one participant in the meeting.

 The next section provides details about the bot sending and receiving media as a sequence of frames.